 BEARR’s 2021 Small Grants Scheme: Results

-This year BEARR’s Small Grants Scheme sought applications from across the Eastern Europe and Central Asia region for projects to “reduce the social isolation of people living with disadvantage”, an issue which has been exacerbated by the COVID-19 pandemic.
+In 2021 BEARR’s Small Grants Scheme sought applications from across the Eastern Europe and Central Asia region for projects to “reduce the social isolation of people living with disadvantage”, an issue which has been exacerbated by the COVID-19 pandemic.
 We did not specify the beneficiaries: instead, applicants were asked to describe the problems faced by the people they wished to help.

 BEARR asked for projects that would: